bormaxi8080/osint-timeline/DRAFT.md

 ----

+Who in Russian science supported the war?
+Publications and interviews of Russian scientists in support of the war (MGIMO, HSE, Moscow State University and other leading Russian universities): https://www.facebook.com/groups/437027421553577

 **Collections** are data distributions provided by OpenSanctions that combine entities from many sources based on a topic: https://www.opensanctions.org/datasets/

 How Yandex is sinking under the Combine of bots: https://habr.com/ru/articles/813545/

+Following the Money: A Beginner’s Guide to Using the OpenCorporates API from Bellingcat: https://www.bellingcat.com/resources/2023/08/24/following-the-money-a-beginners-guide-to-using-the-opencorporates-api/

+Browse Awesome Maps + Data, where vast amounts of information are beautifully mapped and visualized: https://github.com/thedoubler/awesome-maps-data

 ----